-- (3) The amounts in this column represent the annual bonus that we pay under our Management Incentive Compensation Plan as discussed in the Compensation Discussion and Analysis above.
-The amounts listed were earned in the years shown, but paid after the end of the fiscal year, upon approval by the Compensation Committee. - (4) "All Other Compensation" includes the amounts paid to named executives shown in the following table.
-Perquisites include car allowances related to travel, financial and tax planning, executive physicals, executive term life insurance and relocation, none of which individually exceeded \$25,000 in either 2012, 2011 or 2010.
+- (4) The amounts in this column represent the annual bonus that we pay under our Management Incentive Compensation Plan ("MICP") and the cash bonus that we pay under our Long Term Performance Plan ("LTPP") for awards conditioned upon achieving a three-year performance goal, as discussed in the Compensation Discussion and Analysis section.
+The amounts listed were earned in the years shown, but paid after the end of the fiscal year, upon approval by the Compensation Committee.
+The amounts paid under the MICP to Messrs.
+Sasser, Wampler, Philbin, Rudman and Matacunas were \$1,629,929, \$359,465, \$621,624, \$415,262 and \$182,258 respectively.
+Cash bonuses paid under the 2011 LTPP to Messrs.
+Sasser, Wampler, Philbin, and Rudman were \$280,000, \$140,000, \$175,000 and \$140,000, respectively. - (5) "All Other Compensation" includes the amounts paid to named executives shown in the following table.
+Perquisites include car allowances related to travel, financial and tax planning, executive physicals, executive term life insurance and relocation, none of which individually exceeded \$25,000 in either 2013, 2012 or 2011, except that Michael Matacunas who joined the Company in July of 2013 had perquisites that included \$115,800 for relocation and \$75,922 for relocation gross-ups.
 Effective in March 2009, the company discontinued tax gross-ups on all perquisites, except for business-related relocation expenses.
 Car allowance is intended to compensate executives for the use of their personal vehicles in conducting company business.
 However, as we do not require our executives to account for their business or personal use, we include the entire amounts in our disclosures.
 Pursuant to our corporate aircraft policy approved by the Board of Directors, Mr. Sasser and Mr. Brock, and in exceptional circumstances, other executives, may also use Dollar Tree's leased corporate jet for non-business purposes.
 They each reimburse the company for all variable costs but none of the fixed costs relating to their plane usage.
 Because they reimburse all incremental costs related to their usage, no amounts relating to the plane are included in "All Other Compensation."